Do you remember the ex-STRAW-dinary Fleetwood Scarecrow Festival!

-The organisers have a vision that Fleetwood will, in time, become well known for its annual Scarecrow Festival.
-For several years it’s taken place for the two weeks prior to Tram Sunday.
+The organisers had a vision that Fleetwood will, in time, become well known for its annual Scarecrow Festival.
+For several years it took place for the two weeks prior to Tram Sunday.

 This Cod Army man is Steve and Tracey Penwarden’s entry for 2017!

-It’s really simple to join in – all you have to do is make a scarecrow and display it outside your business or home (or in the window).
+It’s really simple to join in.
+All you had to do is make a scarecrow and display it outside your business or home (or in the window).

 Let’s make Fleetwood Ex-STRAW-dinary!

 Fleetwood Scarecrow Festival on Facebook

 It is very simple to make a scarecrow.
 It can be made from a wide variety of materials.
 Let your imagination run riot, ones with humour work really well.

 They do not need to be stuffed with straw, newspaper stuffed into plastic bags works well, as they don’t hold water, so rain is less of a problem.